d-khan/java/mock.md

 # Inventory control system - version 3.0

-**You are enhancing version 1 or 2 of the inventory control system where you used customized derived exception by the Exception class on the user input.
+**You are enhancing version 1 or 2 of the aisle management system where you used customized derived exception by the Exception class on the user input.
 Catch any one possible invalid user input.**